Saturday, 20 July 2019

 At the end of the 5k, barcodes are scanned just outside the rear of the Cyclopark, and once everyone has made their way around the course the team head into the Cyclopark Cafe.
 Over the years the cafe has been Cyclocafe, then 'Cafe 1809' which was Dame Kelly Holmes' venture into the cafe world (named after her bib number in the Athens Olympics).
 It is now called 'park EAT' and serves all the coffee shop staple items you would expect.

-The results were soon processed and 172 people attended the event.
-As it is early days it is impossible to know exactly how many people this event will attract on a regular basis.
-One of the big hopes is that it will help to ease the pressure on the increasingly popular Shorne Woods parkrun which is just a few minutes down the road.
-If you have kids with you there is a nice playground onsite, however Cyclopark charge £3 per family group to use it.
+The results were soon processed and 172 people attended the inaugural event.
+As of 2024 the event is generally attended by around 170-220 people each week.
+One of the big hopes is that it will help to ease the pressure on the increasingly popular Shorne Woods parkrun (my write-up) which is just a few minutes down the road.
+If you have kids with you, there is a nice playground onsite, however as of May 2024, Cyclopark charge £4.50 per family group to use it.

 turnaround point / finish